jahaur1/LCBMamba/README.md

 ## 📌 Introduction

 LBCMamba is a model based on the Mamba architecture, designed for sequence modeling tasks.
-The project supports using either the official implementation (`mamba_ssm`) or our own approximate version (which has already been integrated into the model).
+The project supports using either the official implementation (`mamba_ssm`) or approximate version (which has already been integrated into the model).
 ---

 ## 🚀 Quick Start